eyolfson/const-checker-artifact/README.md

 For ease of use we provide a virtual machine using Vagrant.
 Our software should work with a standard Linux install.
 However, our experiments use the Arch distribution's build scripts.
-Note that there are some rare cases were our numbers do not match our paper under submission, we will correct this in the camera-ready version.
+Note that there are some rare cases were our numbers do not match our paper under submission.
+We will correct these in the camera-ready version.

 ## Virtual Machine Setup